darikoneil/OPTIMIZED_SPIKE_INFERENCE/README.md

 # OPTIMIZED_SPIKE_INFERENCE
 SCRIPTS FOR OPTIMIZED SPIKE INFERENCE USING JEWELL METHOD OF L0-OPTIMIZATION

-## Optimal lambda is defined as that which minimizes the number of ("false") spikes that do not exceed twice the stdev of the intrinsic noise
+## Optimal lambda is defined as that which minimizes the number of ("false") spikes that do not exceed twice the stdev of the intrinsic noise of an adjusted DFoF

 ## Constrained or different autoregressive orders can be inserted simply by adding correct tag in single_loop & final_fit functions
 See following paper for further details: